ertgl/holypack/README.md

 > Code obfuscation is **not a security mechanism** for intellectual properties.
 > It serves as a deterrent and may support legal standing by demonstrating that
 > violations were deliberate rather than accidental.

-### Scope

-Most build tools today are either tightly coupled to a specific backend (typically JavaScript or TypeScript) or disregard progressive enhancement, which is essential for **accessibility** and **long-term resilience**.

-Holypack is built to address both.
-It supports **backend independence** and **rapid delivery** without compromising quality.
-Its scope is defined by the overlap of these priorities.
-No rigid architectural assumptions, no loss of flexibility.

-### Principles

-While developer experience matters, holypack is ultimately optimized for
-production: what reaches the end user is the true measure of quality.

-In brief:

-- **Production-ready**: Reliable output with minimal configuration.
-- **Guided flexibility**: Balances "**convention over configuration**" and "**configuration over convention**."
-- **Workflow-aware**: Compatible with fast, modern developer tooling.
-- **Proven foundations**: Built on established, stable technologies.
-- **Unopinionated**: Adapts to diverse project structures without imposing constraints.

 ## Integrations